department-of-veterans-affairs/va-mobile-app/.github/ISSUE_TEMPLATE/visual-QA.md

 ---
 name: Visual and Interaction QA
 about: Template for creating a ticket to document visual QA work for each epic
 title: Visual and Interaction QA
-labels: UX
+labels: ''
-assignees:
+assignees: ''

 ---

 ## Visual and Interaction QA
 Every epic should go through a round of visual and interaction QA, before release.
 Review [the high-level UX QA process info](https://department-of-veterans-affairs.github.io/va-mobile-app/docs/UX/How-We-Work/designing-ui#qa) if you've never done it while on the VA mobile app team.